 The osteopathic physician must:

-- use reason and appropriate judgment, and incorporate the patient’s perspective when taking into consideration risks to the patient’s health, income, and job security.
+- use reason and appropriate judgment, incorporating the patient’s perspective and considering the impact of the patient’s socioeconomic stability, culture, and individual circumstances.

 - respect patient autonomy and the right of the patient to be fully involved in decisions about care.

-- respect the right of the patient to personal privacy and dignity during evaluation and management.
+- respect the right of the patient to personal privacy and dignity during evaluation and management by providing care that is inclusive of all aspects of the patient’s identity.

 DEFINITION

-The osteopathic physician must properly establish, maintain, and conclude the physician-patient relationship in accordance with proper ethical and legal standards.
-The osteopathic physician must demonstrate accountability to patients, society, and the profession.
+The osteopathic physician must properly establish, maintain, and conclude the physician-patient relationship in accordance with ethical and legal standards.
+The osteopathic physician must be answerable for all actions and their consequences, including effects on patients, the public, and the profession.

 MEASURED OUTCOMES